crs4/provenance-storage/README.md

 docker compose up
 ```

 Open http://localhost:3030 in a browser window to access the web UI.
+The admin password is set in `docker-compose.yaml`.

 Switch to another terminal window.